SojiroFukuda/sview-gui/README.md

 Main features are
 + Scatter, line, kdeplot, histgram, and box plot
 + Detail setting for the style of plot, marker size, line width, number of bins of histgram, colormap, colorbar, etc.
-+ Subdevide your data based on the columns of DataFrame and use different colors for each subset in your plot.
++ Subdevide your data based on the columns of DataFrame and use different colours for each subset in your plot.
 + Save figure as editable PDF
 + Source code of the graph you plotted are recorded in the log window